-The portfolio may invest up to 20% of its total assets in debt securities.
-The portfolio may invest up to 5% of its net assets in below investment grade debt securities (known as "junk bonds"), including below investment grade convertible debt securities.
-The portfolio invests in debt securities when the adviser believes they are consistent with the portfolio's investment objective of capital appreciation, to diversify the portfolio's portfolio or for greater liquidity.
-The portfolio also may hold cash or other short-term investments.
+The portfolio may invest in securities of issuers in any industry or market segment, and in securities of any market capitalization.
+The portfolio may invest in debt securities.
+The portfolio may invest up to 10% of its net assets in below investment grade debt securities (known as "junk bonds"), including below investment grade convertible debt securities.
+The portfolio may invest in debt securities rated "C" or better, or comparable unrated securities.
+The portfolio invests in debt securities when the adviser believes they are consistent with the portfolio's investment objectives of current income and long-term capital growth, to diversify the portfolio's portfolio or for greater liquidity.
+The portfolio may invest in Brady bonds, which are restructured debt of governmental issuers of emerging market countries.

 Amundi Asset Management US, Inc. ("Amundi US"), the portfolio's investment adviser, uses a value approach to select the portfolio's investments.
-Using this investment style, Amundi US seeks securities selling at reasonable prices or at substantial discounts to their underlying values and then holds these securities until the market values reflect their intrinsic values.
+Using this investment style, Amundi US seeks securities selling at substantial discounts to their underlying values and then holds these securities until the market values reflect their intrinsic values.
 Amundi US evaluates a security's potential value, including the attractiveness of its market valuation, based on the company's assets and prospects for earnings growth.
-In making that assessment, Amundi US employs fundamental research and an evaluation of the issuer based on its financial statements and operations, employing a bottom-up analytic style which focuses on specific securities rather than on industries.
+Amundi US also considers a security's potential to provide a reasonable amount of income.
+In making these assessments, Amundi US employs fundamental research and an evaluation of the issuer based on its financial statements and operations, employing a bottom-up analytic style, which focuses on specific securities rather than on industries.
 Amundi US relies on the knowledge, experience and judgment of its staff and the staff of its affiliates who have access to a wide variety of research.
 Amundi US focuses on the quality and price of individual issuers and securities, not on economic sector or market-timing strategies.
 Factors Amundi US looks for in selecting investments include:

-- Favorable expected returns relative to perceived risk - · Management with demonstrated ability and commitment to the company - Low market valuations relative to earnings forecast, book value, cash flow and sales - Turnaround potential for companies that have been through difficult periods - Estimated private market value in excess of current stock price.
-Private market value is the price an independent investor would pay to own the entire company - Issuer's industry has strong fundamentals, such as increasing or sustainable demand and barriers to entry
+- Favorable expected returns relative to perceived risk - Management with demonstrated ability and commitment to the company - Low market valuations relative to earnings forecast, book value, cash flow and sales - Good prospects for dividend growth